universal-ctags/ctags/docs/internal.rst

 .. figure:: input-text-stream.svg
 	    :scale: 80%

-Macro definitions and function prototypes for handling Input text stream are in main/read.h.
+Function prototypes for handling input text stream are declared in main/read.h.
 The file exists in exuberant ctags, too.
-However, the names of macros and functions are changed when overhauling ``--line-directive`` option.
+However, the names functions are changed when overhauling ``--line-directive`` option.
+(In addition macros were converted to functions for making data structures for the input text stream opaque.)

 Ctags has 3 groups of functions for handling input: input, bypass, and raw.
 Parser developers should use input group.
 The rest of two